 3tau=0.10: P(positive)=0.999089

 4tau=1.00: P(positive)=0.668188Training a good embedding model requires good training data.
 You need pairs of sentences that are either semantically similar or different, and you need enough diversity to teach the model real distinctions.
-Two main approaches dominate.
+Supervised NLI pairs and SimCSE's self-supervised dropout views make two useful constructions concrete.

 Natural Language Inference (NLI) labels whether a hypothesis follows from a premise (entailment), conflicts with it (contradiction), or does neither (neutral).
 Entailment is directional, not a promise that two texts are interchangeable.